Madelene Sagström: Professional career

-Sagström made her professional debut at the 2015 Helsingborg Open on the Ladies European Tour in Sweden in September and earned her first pay-check.
+Sagström turned professional after graduating in 2015.
+She made her professional debut at the Helsingborg Open on the Ladies European Tour in Sweden in September, and earned her first pay-check.

 In 2016, Swedish former European Tour Order of Merit-winner Robert Karlsson became her mentor.

+Symetra Tour Player of the Year

 In 2016, she joined the Symetra Tour in United States, where she finished inside the top-5 in her first five starts.
 After victories at both the Chico Patty Berg Memorial in Fort Myers, Florida, and the Self Regional Healthcare Foundation Women's Health Classic in Greenwood, South Carolina, Sagström led the tour's money list race by a wide margin, earning a spot in the LPGA 2017 rookie class.

 With her third win at the Murphy USA El Dorado Shootout in El Dorado, Arkansas, Sagström both secured the top spot on the final Volvik Race for the Card money list and earned a "Battlefield Promotion" to the 2016 LPGA Tour.
 She had a record breaking Symetra Tour season, becoming the first player in Tour history to crack $100,000 and $150,000, winning Player of the Year and Rookie of the Year honors.
 In 14 Symetra Tour starts, Sagström had three wins and 11 top-10 finishes.

 In December 2016, Sagström won the Ladies European Tour's Q-School in Morocco, securing membership of the Ladies European Tour for 2017, a requirement to make her eligible for selection in the 2017 Solheim Cup.
 She was selected as a captain's pick by Annika Sörenstam to the 2017 European Solheim Cup team and finished the 2017 LPGA Tour season 49th on the Order of Merit.

+First LPGA Tour win

-She finished tied for second at the Pure Silk Championship on the LPGA Tour in May 2019.
+Sagström finished tied second at the Pure Silk Championship on the LPGA Tour in May 2019, two strokes behind Bronte Law.

-In her first tournament of the 2020 season, Sagström notched her first win on the LPGA Tour at the Gainbridge LPGA at Boca Rio played at Boca Rio Golf Club in Boca Raton, Florida.
-She finished with a one shot lead after making par on the final hole against Nasa Hataoka who made bogey.
-Sagström set the course record at Boca Rio firing a 62 (−10) in the second round of the tournament.
+In her first tournament of the 2020 season, Sagström notched her first win on the LPGA Tour at the Gainbridge LPGA at Boca Rio in Boca Raton, Florida.
+She won with a stroke ahead of Nasa Hataoka, who made bogey on the final hole.
+Sagström set the course record at Boca Rio Golf Club firing a 62 (−10) in the second round of the tournament.
 Taking the 117th LPGA Tour win by a Swedish born player, Sagström became the 12th Swedish winner on the tour.

-She qualified for one of the two Swedish spots at the 2021 Summer Olympics in Tokyo, Japan.
+Sagström represented Sweden at the 2021 Summer Olympics in Tokyo, where she shot a 5-under-par 66 to take the first round lead, a stroke ahead of Aditi Ashok and world number one Nelly Korda, before ultimately tying for 20th.